Last updated on April 1, 2023 by Wandering our World

-With a larger area than Bradenton, Sarasota can feel a little more relaxing and peaceful, and the slightly higher prices give it a somewhat more exclusive vibe than its neighbor.
-With excellent access to the idyllic beaches on Siesta Key, Sarasota is a beach-lovers’ paradise.
+With a larger area than Bradenton despite similar populations, Sarasota can feel a little more relaxing and peaceful, and the slightly higher prices give it a somewhat more exclusive vibe than its neighbor.

 If you are looking for excellent beaches, you are looking at the right area of the world.
 The beaches on Florida’s Gulf Coast are consistently voted amongst the top beaches in the US.

 Sarasota has excellent access to the beaches of Siesta Key, Lido Key, and Longboat Key.
 Whilst from Bradenton, you will have convenient access to the beaches of Longboat Key and Anna Maria Island, as well as the beaches of Clearwater and St. Petersburg to the north.

 However downtown Sarasota has quicker and easier access to the beach, making it a better beach destination than Bradenton for many.

 But which beaches should you head to and why might they suit you more than others?
 That’s what we look at next:

 For visitors to Sarasota, the best beaches will be the ones on nearby Siesta Key.
 The three beaches on this island are all stunning: Siesta Beach, Crescent Beach, and Turtle Beach.
 Siesta Beach is often cited as one of the best beaches on the planet.
 The soft, white sand and clear, blue waters make it ideal for sun worship.

 Recommended: A Guide To Siesta Key Nightlife